gregoryyy/knowceans/knowceans-tools/corpus-example/readme.txt

                           papers and authors.
 Annotations if vague: =? same as previous, +? additional candidate, -? inconclusive, =! spelling correction,
                           # comment for the following line
+ - nips.all.txt        -- dump of the nips corpus using FullCorpus.main()
  - berry.*             -- minimalistic corpus for debugging.

 Sources: